Methyl B12 – 5 mg

-While the RDA (Recommended Dietary Allowance) for vitamin B12 in Canada is just 2.4 micrograms and the upper limit is just 1 milligram, AOR’s Methyl B12 – 5 mg provides an high, clinically effective dosage of the most bioavailable form of vitamin B12 in a convenient and pleasant tasting lozenge form.
+While the RDA (Recommended Dietary Allowance) for vitamin B12 in Canada is just 2.4 micrograms and the upper limit is just 1 milligram, AOR’s Methyl B12 – 5 mg provides a high, clinically effective dosage of the most bioavailable form of vitamin B12 in a convenient and pleasant-tasting lozenge form.

 Methyl B12 – 5 mg is an active, coenzyme form of vitamin B12 and helps prevent vitamin B12 deficiency.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy eggs, fish, shellfish or any animal byproduct.

 Dissolve one lozenge under the tongue first thing in the morning with or without food, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you are pregnant or breastfeeding or for use beyond four months.

 - Lozenges sweetened with xylitol